ocgg/mdr/README.md

 - Clone this repo
 - Go to the clone directory
-- `ruby main.rb path-to-your-markdown-file`
+- Execute `./mdr PATH_TO_YOUR_MARKDOWN_FILE`

-In the future there will be options, see "Terminal-specific features" below.
+For more options like width, align, margin etc: see "Terminal-specific features" below or print help with `./mdr --help`.

 ## Examples